oxxenix/intel-resource-drivers-for-kubernetes/doc/gpu/README.md

 # Intel GPU resource driver for Kubernetes

-CAUTION: This is an beta / non-production software, do not use on production clusters.
+CAUTION: This is a beta / non-production software, do not use on production clusters.

 ## About resource driver